How should LED lamps be disposed of correctly?

 In practical terms: High-quality LED lamps with a material-separable design can achieve recycling rates of up to 90% – significantly higher than many integrated all-in-one systems.

 End-of-life LED lamps and LED luminaires are classified as WEEE.
-The legal basis is the German ElektroG, which regulates separate collection and proper treatment in a binding manner.
+The legal basis is the German ElektroGGerman ElektroG, which regulates separate collection and proper treatment in a binding manner.

 Manufacturers are required to register with Stiftung EAR.